 BBBS began in 1904, when a young New York City court clerk named Ernest Coulter was seeing more and more boys come through his courtroom.
 He recognized that caring adults could help many of these kids stay out of trouble, and he set out to find volunteers.
 That marked the beginning of the Big Brothers movement.
 (Read more about the history of BBBS.)
 In Fargo-Moorhead, the organization traces its roots back to 1966, and we have been a program of The Village Family Service Center since 1973.
 School-based mentoring was added in 1998.

 Watch this video to see what being a Big Brother/Sister is all about!

-Watch this video of Karl and and Ervin.
-Their BBBS friendship has changed both of their lives for the better.
+Thanks to BBBS, Karl and and Ervin's friendship has changed both of their lives for the better.
 Want to make a difference in a child's life?
 Please consider volunteering as a Big Brother / Big Sister.